yondaimescrt/Go-social/readme.md

-# Go-Social
+# Technical Assessment

-**Go-Social** is a social networking platform built with Go.
+This repo is a social networking platform built with Go.
 It allows users to register, create posts, follow/unfollow other users, comment on posts, and manage user roles.
 The project includes features like user authentication, email invitations, and role-based access control.
 PostgreSQL is used as the database, and SendGrid is integrated for sending email notifications.

 ---